iisys-hof/map-matching-2/README.md

     - **Within Edge Turning:** By default, matches do not turn within edges but only at junction.
 This mode allows to turn directly on the road within the edge.
 This works best without candidate adoption and is automatically applied in this case.
-    - **Export Edges mode:** By default a match starts and ends (and might turn as seen above) within an edge, because the track does the same.
+    - **Export Edges mode:** By default, a match starts and ends (and might turn as seen above) within an edge, because the track does the same.
 Typically, tracks do not start or end exactly in a junction but somewhere in the middle of a road, from the parking space.
-In case this is not wanted and the match should contain the complete edge and not only part of it, this mode allows for this.
+In case this is not wanted, and the match should contain the complete edge and not only part of it, this mode allows for this.
 With this mode enabled, only complete edges are exported.
     - **Edge ID output:** Not only the route but also the edge IDs are outputted in case they are of interest.
 You might want to use the osm-aware simplification mode when you are interested in this output.